Table 58: Anticoagulants and Antiplatelet Agents

 - appropriate diagnosis; and

-- member utilizes tube feeding (G-tube/J-tube); or
+- member utilizes tube feeding (NG or gastric tube); or

 Zontivity